sabyrzhan/learning-progress/distributed_systems.md

 It can be in one of following states:
 1. **CLOSED** - dependent service(s) are healthy and serving all the requests in normal mode.
-2. **OPEN** - dependent service(s) are unhealthy, thus service is returning fallback results (from static/config file, db, cache etc).
+2. **OPEN** - dependent service(s) are unhealthy, thus the service is returning fallback results (from static/config file, db, cache etc) for the specified time or till the services are up.
 Requests are not sent to services.
 3. **HALF-OPEN** - dependent service(s) are partially operating normally.
 Only sepecified portion of requests are sent to services.
+The service state can also be dependent to some time or services state until they are healthy.

 ## Three pillars of observability